bogzbonny/yeehaw/README.md

 HAVE NO FEAR

+ - The terminal widget consumes a lot of cpu because its constantly recalculating (non-intelligently).
+This is going to be refactored and should drastically reduce it's CPU usage.
+ - There is a planned migration of the backend of the Terminal from vt100 to wezterm-term + termwiz.
+This should have no effect on downstream users.
+ - The menu-bar needs a basic refactor to reduce cpu usage, it's constantly recalculating each update.
  - There ain't much automated testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands (yikes!).